okoham/uda-ai-rl/README.md

    decompress) the file.
 4. Download the files from this repository and place them into the `p1_navigation/` folder.

-There are four main files in this repository:
+There are five main files in this repository:

 1. `navigation.py` is the main file.
 It contains hyperparameters, the classes for the neural network, the agent and the DQN learning function.